toebeann/BepInEx.SupermarketSimulator/README.md

 # Tobey's BepInEx x MelonLoader Pack for Supermarket Simulator

-This is a [BepInEx](https://github.com/BepInEx/BepInEx) pack for Supermarket Simulator, preconfigured and ready to use on Windows and Linux (including SteamOS), with compatibility for MelonLoader mods and plugins!
+This is a [BepInEx](https://github.com/BepInEx/BepInEx) pack for Supermarket Simulator, preconfigured and ready to use on Windows, macOS and Linux (including SteamOS), with compatibility for MelonLoader mods and plugins!

 BepInEx is a general purpose framework for Unity modding.
 BepInEx includes tools and libraries to